 Understories

-For three years, I photographed amidst the undergrowth of a decaying Beech tree, trying to make sense of the existential dread I felt while my father waited for life-saving surgery.
+I photographed amidst the undergrowth of a decaying Beech tree for three years, trying to make sense of the existential dread I felt while my father waited for life-saving surgery.
+Visiting this tree became a solitary ritual that continues long after his recovery.
+I am compelled to keep returning, to listen to exchanges in a language that is not my own and witness the events of the clearing’s life cycles.

-The photographs in Understories are hand-printed, using developers made from the plants that grow in the tree’s clearing.
-The prints are imbued by the plants, creating unique pieces that cannot be exactly replicated.
+The photographs in ‘Understories’ are hand-printed, using developers made from the plants that grow in the tree’s clearing.
+The prints are imbued with the plants, creating unique pieces that cannot be exactly replicated.
 They can have the rich blacks of a conventional darkroom print, but they can also appear faded or toned by the tannins of the plant.
-The materiality of the prints is an important aspect of the work.
-Despite being unique pieces, I do not expect them to be treated preciously or hidden behind glass.
-They are part of the life and death cycle of the tree’s clearing and should have their own cycle of damage and decay.

 I tamped down the soft mulch at your feet and put a ladder up against your trunk.
 I wanted to see what you see.
 I climbed as high as I dared but I barely reached the stump of your lowest limb.
 There was a black hole part way up your trunk.
 I stuck my hand inside and felt how fragile you are.